milesw/thebikeshed/README.md

 ## Setup

 The theme has been set up to use [Slate 0.x](https://shopify.github.io/slate/) for build and deployment.
-For reference, fully-built versions theme have been committed as [/dist](https://github.com/milesw/thebikeshed/tree/master/dist) and as [theme.zip](https://github.com/milesw/thebikeshed/blob/master/upload/thebikeshed.zip).
+For reference, fully-built versions of the theme have been committed as [/dist](https://github.com/milesw/thebikeshed/tree/master/dist) and as [theme.zip](https://github.com/milesw/thebikeshed/blob/master/upload/thebikeshed.zip).

 ### Setting up Slate